Having Children

 Exclusion: The process

-Exclusion testing focuses on the section of DNA that contains the Huntington's disease gene, and tries to show whether or not the fetus has inherited that section from the affected grandparent.
-If the fetus has not inherited it, then the risk of Huntington's disease is very low.
-However, if it has inherited it, then there is a 50% risk to the fetus.
+Exclusion testing focuses on the section of DNA that contains the HD gene, and attempts to determine whether or not the pregnancy inherited that section from the affected grandparent.
+If the pregnancy has not inherited it, then the risk of disease is very low.
+However, if the pregnancy has inherited it, then there is a 50% risk that the child will develop HD.

-The major problem with exclusion testing is that it doesn't reveal whether the fetus has inherited the healthy gene or the expanded gene - only whether or not it's inherited the stretch of DNA from the affected grandparent or not.
+The major problem with exclusion testing is that it doesn't reveal whether the pregnancy has inherited the normal gene or the expanded gene - only whether or not it has inherited the stretch of DNA from the affected grandparent or not.
 This is to protect the person at risk who does not want to learn their own status during this process.
 So, exclusion testing cannot be as precise as prenatal testing.
-This is why some people may choose to either be tested themselves or use a process such as PGD, where affected embryos are screened out before implantation.
+This is why some people may choose to either be tested themselves or use a process such as PGT, where embryos are screened for HD before implantation.

-PGD is a procedure in which a woman's eggs and her partner's sperm are taken and fertilised in a laboratory.
-From this, embryos are then formed and these embryos are tested to see if any carry a risk of Huntington's disease.
-Only the embryos that do not have a risk of Huntington's disease will be implanted back into the woman's womb, where the hope is a pregnancy will follow.
-The success rate is quite low (around a 1 in 3 chance of a pregnancy) as the cycle can be affected by a range of factors including how the woman responds to the drugs, the number of eggs fertilised, the number surviving the test and the number with the expanded Huntington's disease gene.
-Once the embryo has been implanted, the chances of success increase to 1 in 2.
-If the procedure is successful then the child will be born free of the risk of Huntington's disease.
-Any remaining unaffected embryos can be stored for later use if required.
+PGT is a procedure in which an individual’s eggs and an individual’s sperm are retrieved, and an embryo is fertilized in a laboratory.
+These embryos are then tested to see if they are affected with HD.
+Only an embryo that does not have a risk of HD will be transferred into an individual.
+The hope is that a pregnancy will follow.
+The success rate varies by a range of factors, including the number of eggs retrieved and fertilized, the number of embryos that survive the test, and the number of embryos with the expanded HD gene.
+If the whole process is successful, then that child will be born free of the risk of HD.
+Any remaining unaffected embryos can be stored for later use if desired.

-The PGD process can be a lengthy and emotional journey, with the woman having to undergo various tests and procedures which can be strenuous at times.
-There may also be a lot of travelling involved to have the treatment and some may have to take time off work.
-In addition, failed attempts may be difficult to with cope emotionally.
-But for those that come out of the process with a successful pregnancy, PGD can be a very worthwhile option.
-Also, success rates tend to be slightly higher with couples from a Huntington's disease family, due to most of the couples being younger when they request PGD.
+The PGT process can be a lengthy and emotional journey, with individuals having to undergo various tests and procedures which can be strenuous at times.
+There may also be a lot of travelling involved to undergo treatment, and some may have to take time off work.
+In addition, unsuccessful attempts may be difficult to cope with emotionally.
+However, for those that come out of the process with a successful pregnancy, PGT can be a very worthwhile option.

-PGD can be done by either those who have tested positive or those at risk.
-For someone who is untested, the process can be done without that person having to learn their Huntington's disease status - using techniques similar to exclusion testing, described above.
-Again, this requires getting blood samples from the affected parent of the person going through PGD - although this is not always necessary.
-This is usually called exclusion PGD, or non-disclosure PGD.
+PGT can be pursued by those who have tested positive for HD, or those at risk.
+For someone who is untested, the process can be done without that person having to learn their HD status - using techniques similar to exclusion testing, described above.
+Again, this requires getting blood samples from the affected parent of the person going through PGT - although this is not always necessary.
+This is usually called exclusion PGT, or non-disclosure PGT.

 Egg/Sperm/Embryo Donation

-This method uses a donated egg or sperm in place of that of the affected parent - meaning the child will be free of risk from Huntington's disease.
-Embryo donation is also available.
+This method uses an egg donor or sperm donor in place of the affected parent - meaning a child will not be at increased risk of inheriting HD.
+Embryo donation is also available in some places.
 The process is done through a qualified donor clinic.
-Pregnancy success rates vary between clinics but can be as high as 50%.
+Pregnancy success rates vary between clinics.

-Also, at some point the child will need to be informed that the affected person is not their genetic parent and why this is the case.
-Statistics show that 1 in 3 children born through egg/sperm donation want to know who their genetic parent is once they are grown up.
-Depending on which country you have had your treatment, information about their genetic parent will be available via the donor bank.
+At some point, you may decide to tell your child that the affected person is not their biological parent and why this is the case.
+Depending on which country you have had your treatment, information about their genetic parent may be available via a donor bank.
 Some donors are what they call 'non-anonymous', meaning that their information is available should the child want to contact them later in life.
 Other donors are anonymous and contact cannot be sought in the future.
 Whether the donor is anonymous or not can depend on the rules of the country the procedure is being conducted in.
 Procedures vary in different areas, so be sure to check and discuss what is available in your area.
-Again, this is something that you will need to discuss as a couple if you want to go down this route, but support may also be available through organisations such as the Donor Conception Network.
+Again, this is something that you will need to consider if you go down this route, and support may also be available through organisations such as the Donor Conception Network.

 Who can use the egg/sperm/embryo donation option?

 The egg or sperm donation option can be used by anyone (at risk or tested).
-The egg/sperm donors themselves are screened and tested for genetic conditions, to avoid inheriting any conditions from a possible donor.
-So the risk of the child developing Huntington's disease or any other genetic condition is extremely low.
-Again this can be an expensive option if funded privately, but may be cheaper than PGD depending on your clinic.
+The egg/sperm donors themselves are screened for numerous genetic conditions, to minimize the risk of passing on other genetic conditions.
+The risk of the child developing HD and other screened genetic disorders is quite low (although not zero percent).
+However, it is important to remember that not all genetic conditions can be screened.
+Egg/sperm/embryo donation may be an expensive option if funded privately but is often cheaper than PGT depending on the clinic.

 Adoption/Fostering

-Adoption is when a couple or a family take in a child who may have come from a difficult background, has been taken into care and needs a family to look after them.
-Adoption is generally considered an option for those wishing to have a child free of the risk of Huntington's disease.
+Adoption is when a couple or a family takes in a child who needs a family to look after them.
+Adoption is generally considered an option for those wishing to have a child at decreased risk of developing HD.

-However, the downside is that couples at risk of Huntington's disease may find it difficult to adopt, because of the fact the disease is in their family.
-At the beginning of the adoption process an assessment is done on every couple/family wanting to adopt a child, and each situation is carefully considered for the child's sake.
-The adoption agency want to make sure that the child has a stable home to go to, and the risk that one of the parents could have Huntington's disease can be seen as too much of a chance for them to take.
-But each case is assessed individually, so do not rule out adoption straight away.
-It is certainly worth looking into and discussing with your local adoption agency, a genetic counsellor or another health care professional in your area.
+However, couples at risk of HD may find it difficult to adopt because of the disease in their family.
+At the beginning of the adoption process, an assessment is done on every individual/couple/family wanting to adopt a child, and each situation is carefully considered for the child's sake.
+The adoption agency wants to make sure that the child has a stable home to go to, and the chance that one of the parents could have HD may be seen as risky.
+However, each case is assessed individually, so do not rule out adoption as an option.
+If it is of interest to you and your partner, it is certainly worth looking into and discussing with your local adoption agency, or another health care professional in your area.

-Fostering is also an option, even if you have been turned down for adoption on the basis of the future risk of Huntington's disease.
+Fostering is also an option, even if you have been turned down for adoption on the basis of the future risk of HD.
 You may still be eligible for fostering because it is a more short term option caring for children for weeks or months at a time.
-Again, discuss this with your local adoption agency, a genetic counsellor or another health care professional in your area to find out more.
+Again, discuss this option with your local adoption agency, or another health care professional in your area to find out more.

-On a final note, if you’re from the LBGTQIA+ community some of these options may still be available to you.
-We highly recommend making an appointment with a genetic counsellor near you to talk over your options.
-If you would like to talk over your circumstances with us then just contact support@hdyo.org
+On a final note, if you’re from the LGBTQIA+ community, many of these options may be available to you.
+We highly recommend making an appointment with a genetic counselor near you to talk over your options.
+If you would like to discuss your circumstances with us, you may contact us.